These Black Moms Gave Birth Early. They Don't Want Their Experiences To Be Normal

 The two friends came to StoryCorps in 2019 to speak about the challenges they each faced during pregnancy.

-When Beavers was about to deliver Johnson, what should have been a celebratory moment stoked worry in her friend.
+When Beavers was about to deliver Destiny, what should have been a celebratory moment stoked worry in her friend.

 "I remember when I heard that your water broke, I felt sad," said Davies-Balch, 38.